Dikshashil/Dikshashil/README.md

 - 👋 Hi, I’m @Dikshashil
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software development and Web Development
-- 🌱 I’m currently learning Java
-- 📫 How to reach me - dik.shil@gmail.com
+- 📫 How to reach me - dikshashil99@gmail.com

 <!---
 Dikshashil/Dikshashil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.